On Stock Cookery: Chicken Stock Recipe

-This essential stock is also the easiest and most forgiving to make.
-It is rare that I have all three stocks stashed in my freezer, but I always have a chicken stock.
-This is because it is easy to acquire the bones, and chicken stock is delicious when made with or without mirepoix.
+Chicken stock is the most essential of the three major bone stocks, and this formula is also the easiest and most forgiving to make.
+I almost always have a chicken stock because we eat a lot of roasted chickens, so it is easy to acquire the bones, and this chicken stock recipe is delicious when made with or without vegetables.

 - Add white wine if you desire to deglaze.

 - Bring the pot to a boil, then simmer for 2-4 hours.
 Skim the surface a few times.

 - Strain.
 For the clearest results, lay 5-6 layers of cheesecloth in a strainer and pour the stock through that.

 Chicken Stock Tips